kingarthurdavis78/startup/README.md

 ### GPT Trivia

-Experience an endless array of challenging and exciting trivia questions!
-Can you guess the right answer?
+Welcome to GPT Trivia!
+Our game uses GPT's state-of-the-art machine learning technology to constantly generate new and reliable questions, so you'll never run out of challenging and exciting trivia to test your knowledge.
+Compete against your friends and family to see who can get the highest score!

 ---